matthewfowles/matthewfowles.github.io/src/posts/Learnings from creating a Traversal Maze.md

     W = 1 << 2,
     E = 1 << 3;
 ```
 Knowing that a number is bound to each direction we can then take d1 and see if the direction matches up.
 Some squares however have more then two joining squares.
 So how do we calculate these.
 When calling the function we calculate which squared you would want to move too and check that squares d1 to see if it's possible to move from there too the square we are on.
+So we have to calculate in both directions.
 If there is no wall between the squares one of the squares d1 values will tell us it is legal.

 Here is the move north function: